-This week I’m going to be talking about accent chairs.
+This week I’m going to be talking about the cost of accent chairs.
 If you are at all familiar with my “How Much Should I Spend…” series you know that it’s really about getting the best bang for your buck.
 If you regularly read my blog, you also know that I am ALL about quality.
 I am big believer in buying the absolute best quality pieces that you can afford and using for many years.
 When it come to upholstery that means re-upholstering them from time to time.
 Today, I’m going to be talking about the cost and quality of low-, mid-, and high budget items and the pros and cons of each.

 If you want to learn more about creating your own interior design budget, then make sure you download a copy of our “Good Better Best Investment Workbook.”

 In this installment I am going to share some videos created by my friend, Richelle Plett, who is the owner of RLP Interiors, an upholstery focused design business in Kansas City, MO, and the administrator of the Facebook group Haus and Home, which has over 4,000 followers!
 Richelle is an upholstery expert and has created a video series called, “Upholstery Uncovered” that reveals what lies beneath the surface of various upholstered items.
 I highly recommend watching them if you are at all interested in upholstery because Richelle is very engaging and makes a good time of what most might find dry as toast!

 I always hesitate to call this category “low budget” because it can seem insulting.
 While I am all for getting high quality pieces, there are times that you need to purchase a “budget friendly” piece and sometimes, you just see something that is cute and inexpensive and it meets your short-term needs.
 I own a few to this day, but the key word here is “short-term”.
 These are not pieces that you will be able to recover and use for many years.